CoverGo/build-publish-net-workflow/README.md

 > GIVEN compose file 'integration-tests.yml' for integration tests
 > AND integration test service in it named 'tests-integration'
-> WHEN CI runner start compose as `docker-compose -f integration-tests.yml up`
+> WHEN CI runner start compose as `docker compose -f integration-tests.yml up`
 > AND waits for tests finish as `docker wait tests-integration`
 > THEN zero return code means all tests are passed
 > AND non-zero return code means there are some failed tests